TroyFletcher/Emacs_openscad_shorthand/README.md

 **EX:** x = ```};```

+**NOTE:** x calls may be stacked up to 3 per line!
+If you have any idea why flet stops recursively calling the function past 3 nestings, let me know!

 # This is alpha code!
 I am aware this is not the right format for an emacs library, if you want to correct the syntax, please feel free.
 This is Alpha, and I put it together in a few hours in the middle of the night while tending sick kids.
 There are probably mistakes!